samsbaxter/L1JetEnergyCorrections/README.md

 # cd latex; make
 ```

-- **WARNING:** in CMSSW_7_4_5 and later, `L1RCTProducer` uses the new AMC13 FED IDs for HF.
-So if you run over Spring15 MC or earlier, you'll need to change the FEDs back, or end up with nothing in the HF: https://github.com/cms-sw/cmssw/commit/8b127a6660bdb557ccc2241db022687d3c2936d0

 ## Installation (Stage 2)

-See the L1T TWiki page for recommended release and branch to get the L1TCalorimeter package: [SWGuideL1TOfflineDev](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideL1TOfflineDev)
+See the L1T TWiki page for recommended release and branch to get the L1TCalorimeter package: [SWGuideL1TOfflineDev](https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideL1TOfflineDev) and the L1CaloUpgradeOfflineAnalysis Twiki page: [L1CaloUpgradeOfflineAnalysis](https://twiki.cern.ch/twiki/bin/view/CMS/L1CaloUpgradeOfflineAnalysis), and this GitHub issue: [issue164](https://github.com/cms-l1t-offline/cmssw/issues/164)

-Note that we now use the L1Ntuples included in the package, so no need to get the L1DPG NTuple package.
+Note that we now use the L1Ntuples included in the package, so no need to get the L1DPG NTuple package (which is now deprecated).

 ```shell
 # follow instructions for CMSSW, etc